How do I change the time zone of my Amazon RDS DB instance?

 The steps required to modify the time zone of an Amazon RDS DB instance vary depending on the database engine.

-Oracle – To modify the time zone for Amazon RDS Oracle DB instances, see Setting the Database Time Zone.
-To change the time zone, Oracle Database Engine version 188.8.131.52.v4 is required.
+Oracle – To modify the time zone for Amazon RDS Oracle DB instances, see Setting the database time zone.
+To change the time zone, Oracle Database Engine version 220.127.116.11.v4 is required.

 PostgreSQL – To modify the time zone for Amazon RDS PostgreSQL DB instances at the database level, set the value of the time zone parameter in a custom parameter group.
 The time zone parameter takes the input form of UTC-X or UTC+X. X is the number of hours that the time zone is offset from UTC time.

-MySQL – For a DB instance running MySQL 5.5, 5.6, or 5.7, set the time_zone parameter in the DB parameter group for the DB instance.
+MySQL – For a DB instance running MySQL 5.5, 5.6, 5.7, and 8.0 set the time_zone parameter in the DB parameter group for the DB instance.
 All DB instances and read replicas that use the parameter group change to use the new time zone.
 You can't change the time zone for Amazon RDS MySQL versions prior to 5.5.
 By default, the time zone for RDS MySQL DB instances is Coordinated Universal Time (UTC).
-For more information, see Local Time Zone for MySQL DB Instances.
+For more information, see Local time zone for MySQL DB instances.

 MariaDB – To change the time zone for a DB instance that runs MariaDB, set the time_zone parameter in the DB parameter group for the DB instance.
-All DB instances and read replicas that use the parameter group will change to use the new time zone.
+All DB instances and read replicas that use the parameter group will use the new time zone.
 By default, the time zone for RDS MariaDB DB instances is Coordinated Universal Time (UTC).
-For more information, see Local Time Zone for MariaDB DB Instances.
+For more information, see Local time zone for MariaDB DB instances.